-You can elect to receive your Account held with a Former Vendor in any form of payment available under the Former Vendor's Contract.
+You will receive your Account in a single lump sum; provided, however, that Accounts held with a Former Vendor may be distributed in any form of payment available under the Former Vendor's Contract.

 C. Death Benefit.

 When you die, your designated beneficiary will receive the balance in your Accounts under a form of payment available under the Vendor's Contract.